Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--nodeid` is the node id to delete
 * `nodes grls` will retrieve all of the remote login settings for every node in the specified pool
+    * `--no-generate-tunnel-script` will disable generating an SSH tunnel script even if enabled in the pool configuration
 * `nodes list` will list all nodes in the specified pool
 * `nodes prune` will prune unused Docker data.
 This command requires a provisioned SSH user.